kbastamow/Deno_Fresh_HTMX_jsonplaceholder/README.md

 ⬇️
 *posts/add:* Replace form with returned JSX

-The form is an **island**.
 Inserting hx result again replicates the navbar in the middle of the component.

 ![screenshot](./assets/screenshot-newpost.png)